Want to try the OnePlus 5 before anyone else? Here's how to give it your best shot

 The firm asked Twitter followers to guess which of two side-by-side photos was taken by the new flagship.
 As you can probably tell from the above, it did not offer any prizes for guessing.

 If you think you can do better than the sample shot, here’s a link to sign up for the challenge.
-At the time of writing over 12,000 people have entered, so your snaps are will need to be top notch to make the top 10.
+At the time of writing over 12,000 people have entered, so your snaps will need to be top notch to make the top 10.

 Could the OnePlus 5 prove to be the phone of the year in 2017?
 Let us know in the comments section below.